 IV.B.6.b.6 Use the space below to describe all employee training programs used to prevent and reduce stormwater pollution from activities such as park and open space maintenance, fleet and building maintenance, new construction and land disturbances, and stormwater system maintenance for the past calendar year, including staff municipal participation in the URI NEMO stormwater public education and outreach program and all inhouse training conducted by municipality or other parties.
 Evaluate appropriateness and effectiveness of this requirement.
-How many stormwater management trainings have been provided to municipal employees during this reporting period?2 What was the date of the last training?
-12 / 7 / 2015 How many municipal employe es have been trained in this reporting period?
-3 What percent of municipal employees in relevant positions and departments receive stormwater management training?
-25 % program was e SWMPP and the which offers free to rely on the Storm Water Education and Outreach program for training needs in future years.
-The current evaluated as part of the SWMPP development process.
-Details regarding this are included in Section 9.0 of the he Response to Comments.
-Additionally, the City is a member of the Rhode Island Public Works Association, see training to DPW employees on various issues.
-The City plans to utilize this Association for training in future retunities arise.
-It is appropriate and effective to train municipal employees.
-The DPW is responsible for this goal.
-IV.B.6.b.7 Use the space below to describe actions taken to ensure that new flow management projects undertaken by the operator are assessed for potential water quality impacts and existing projects are assessed for incorporation of additional water quality protection devices or practices.
-Evaluate appropriateness and effectiveness of this requirement. management process as par valuate and formalize the current procedures and develop new procedures as necessary to assess flow projects for potential water quality impacts.
-Currently, flow management is addressed during the site plan review at of the drainage review for proposed projects.
-It is appropriate and effective to assess flow management planning stages of municipal projects.
+How many stormwater management trainings have been provided to municipal employees during this reporting period?4 What was the date of the last training?
+12/19/2019 How many municipal employees have been trained in this reporting period?3 What percent of municipal employees in relevant positions and departments received stormwater management training?75% Have municipal employees that are responsible for inspecting or cleaning catch basins also been trained to detect and report illicit connections or non-stormwater discharges?No formal training has occurred.
+The Superintendent of Solid Waste/Engineering has provided verbal training on an informal basis.
+The City is a future. ways open to training opportunities and will take advantage of them as they are made available in the IV.B.6.b.7 Use the space below to describe actions taken to ensure that new flow management projects undertaken by the operator are assessed for potential water quality impacts and existing projects are assessed for incorporation of additional water quality protection devices or practices.
+Evaluate appropriateness and effectiveness of this requirement.
+Currently, flow management is addressed during the site plan review process as part of the drainage review for proposed projects.
+It is appropriate and effective to assess flow management projects during planning stages of municipal projects.
 The DPW is responsible for the completion of this goal.
-Additional Mea asurable Goals and Activities The City is currently performing multi-million dollar upgrades at our Regional Wastewater Plant to further reduce pollutant concentrations from the effluent.
-The City is also o in the process of building a new Water treatment Plant. o exploring the feasibility of issuing a RFP for the maintenance of our storm water system including catch basin era investigations, and discovery of any cross connections.

-SECTION II.A - Structural BMPs (Part IV.B.6.b.1.i)
+Additional Measurable Goals and Activities The City is working with Woonsocket Water Services, LLC to design and build a new water treatment plant.
+Construction began in 2018 and continued through 2019.
+The new treatment plan is scheduled to be online in December 2020.
+SECTION II.A - Structural BMPs (Part IV.B.6.b.1.i) These include but are not limited to: retention/detention basins, regetated treatment, infiltration and pre-treatment controls, etc.

-BMP ID: Location: Name of BMP Owner/Operator: Description of BMP: See Attachment
+BMP ID: Location: Name of BMP Owner/Operator: Description of BMP: Frequency of Inspection: See Attachment 11

+SECTION II.B - Discharges Causing Scouring or Excessive Sedimentation (Part IV.B.6.b.1.v)

-Outfall ID: Location: Description of Problem: Description of Remediation Taken, include dates: Receiving Water Body Name/Description: SECTION II.C - Note any planned municipal construction projects/opportunities to incorporate water quality BMPs, low impact development, or activities to promote infiltration and recharge (Part IV.G.2.j).
-The City anticipates that its upcoming road paving/reconstruction projects will incorporate BMPs to the best extent practicable, including storm water infiltration practices.
-SECTION II.D - Please include a summary of results of any other information that has been collected and analyzed.
-This i ncludes any type o f data (Part IV.G.2.e).
+Outfall ID: Location: Description of Problem: Description of Remediation Taken, include dates: Receiving Water Body Name/Description:

+POLLUTION PREVENTION AND GOOD HOUSEKEEPING IN MUNICIPAL OPERATIONS cont'd SECTION II.C - Note any planned municipal construction projects/opportunities to incorporate water quality BMPs, low impact development, or activities to promote infiltration and recharge (Part IV.G.2.j).

+The City has plans to repave two municipal parking lots in 2020 and to include stormwater infiltration and/or oth in these plans.
+The City is putting in a new boat launch and is partnering with the Keep Blackstone Valley Beau organization to install floating vegetation for stormwater management and stormwater education.
+The City will pon these projects in the 2020 annual report. tiful SECTION II.D - Please include a summary of results of any other information that has been col analyzed.
+This includes any type of data (Part IV.G.2.e). ected and